mjambon/blog/src/gallery/all/index.md

   <figcaption>

 <div class="main_caption">
-  What are we going to do with you?, 2022
+  What Are We Going To Do With You?
+(Mais qu’allons nous faire de toi ?), 2022
   <a href="#img-20220626"
      title="Direct link to artwork"
      class="hash_link">#</a></div>